An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Analysis and Results

 \subsubsection{Star-formation rate}

 Far-infrared luminosity traces dust-obscured star formation, thus it is possible to infer star-formation rates using the conversion from $L_{\rm IR}$ given in \cite{1998kennicutt}.
 Models in {\sc magphys}, however, allow dust heating by old stellar populations and thus the model also estimates the star-formation rate in the optical regime after accounting for dust attenuation.
-Even though a wide range of models were included, we find a good correlation between the far-infrared and {\sc magphys} derived star-formation rates for the SPIRE-detected subset, with a fractional dispersion of $\sim$\,25 per cent estimated from the 16--84$^{\rm th}$ percentile range.
-We determine a median star-formation rate of SFR\,$=$\,290$\pm$14\,M$_\odot$\,yr$^{-1}$ with a 68th percentile range of SFR\,$=$\,124--578\,M$_\odot$\,yr$^{-1}$ (based on the SPIRE-detected subsample) which is consistent with \cite{2015dacunha} who found SFR\,$=$\,280$\pm$70\,M$_\odot$\,yr$^{-1}$ for the ALESS sample.
-In comparison to the local ULIRG sample from GAMA, the typically higher far-infrared luminosities of our SMGs suggest higher star-formation rates, which is indeed the case, with the former having a median star-formation rate of 108$\pm$4\,M$_\odot$\,yr$^{-1}$ (see Fig.~\ref{fig:distribution}).
+Even though a wide range of model star-formation histories were included, we find a good correlation between the far-infrared and {\sc magphys} derived star-formation rates for the SPIRE-detected sub-set, with a dispersion of $\sim$\,25 per cent estimated from the 16--84$^{\rm th}$ percentile range.
+We determine a median star-formation rate of SFR\,$=$\,290$\pm$14\,M$_\odot$\,yr$^{-1}$ with a 68$^{\rm th}$ percentile range of SFR\,$=$\,124--578\,M$_\odot$\,yr$^{-1}$ (based on the SPIRE-detected sub-sample) which is consistent with \cite{2015dacunha} who found SFR\,$=$\,280$\pm$70\,M$_\odot$\,yr$^{-1}$ for the ALESS sample.
+In comparison to the local ULIRG sample from GAMA, the typically higher far-infrared luminosities of our SMGs suggest higher star-formation rates, which is indeed the case, with the former having a median star-formation rate of 108$\pm$4\,M$_\odot$\,yr$^{-1}$ (see Fig.~\ref{fig:distribution}f).